-In order to transfer in equivalent credits (not grades) from another academic institution, students must earn a grade of "C" or better and the course content must be similar.
-The Vice President of Academic Affairs makes the final decision on transfer credits.
+To transfer in equivalent credits (not grades) from another academic institution, students must earn a grade of "C" or better and the course content must be similar.
+The Dean of Academic Affairs makes the final decision on transfer credits.
 Transfer credits are not applied to degree audits until the official transcript is received.